agoldst/tmhls/readme.txt

 Code and data for the second round of a Jstor collaboration between Andrew Goldstone and Ted Underwood.

+tmhls = "topic-modeling and the history of literary scholarship."

 THE STOPLIST

 I've recreated the stopword list from sources.
 Right now it's at an intermediate stage.
 There are a lot of ambiguous cases in two special categories below (inGoldstone and inUnderwood).
 We may want to frame a general policy about what to include before I try to sort those out manually.